 Bachelor of Applied Arts and Sciences in Human Resources Development

-This degree program is designed to equip students with the knowledge and skills necessary to excel as a human resource professional with the ability to prepares employees for future positions as well as retaining and enhancing existing talent.
-Our courses will help employees develop new attitudes, skills and knowledge to grow as future leaders.
-Coursework will cover employee training and development, compensation and benefits, ethics and legal issues, performance improvement, emotional intelligence, coaching, succession planning, employee career development and organizational culture and development.
+This degree program is designed to equip students with the knowledge and skills necessary to excel as a human resource professional with the ability to prepare employees for future positions, as well as to retain and enhance existing talent.
+Our courses will help employees develop new attitudes, skills, and knowledge to grow as future leaders.
+Coursework will cover employee training and development, compensation and benefits, ethics and legal issues, performance improvement, emotional intelligence, coaching, succession planning, employee career development, and organizational culture and development.
 This degree will prepare students for roles in a wide range of industries, from business to education.
-Those with SHRM [Society for Human Resource Management] or PHR [Professional in Human Resources] certification may receive college credit for these credentials.
-The program is flexible, affordable and 100 percent online.
-If you have earned or worked toward an Associate of Applied Science (A.A.S.) degree, our innovative BAAS program will provide you with a cost-effective pathway to earning your Bachelor degree.
+The program is flexible, affordable, and 100 percent online.
+If you have earned or worked toward an Associate of Applied Science (A.A.S.) degree, our innovative BAAS program will provide you with a cost-effective pathway to earning your Bachelor's degree.
 We will accept up to 84 hours of your previous coursework from an accredited institution.

 Core Curriculum Courses